fletelli42/SimpleBlockchainImplementation/README.md

 6. **Wallet Balance Notification**: After mining a block, wallet balances can be updated based on the transactions in the blockchain.

-Certainly!
-Here's an updated README section that explains how to build and run your project using the Makefile.

 ---